LogoLogo

 • consistent

 One goal of these naming conventions is to ensure that the majority of consumers can easily understand an API.
 It does this by encouraging the use of a simple, consistent and small vocabulary when naming methods and resources.
 It also enforces names to be in British English.
-Developers should use our glossary when in trouble finding the appropriate English translation of an Icelandic concept.
+Developers should use our when in trouble finding the appropriate English translation of an Icelandic concept.

 Commonly accepted short forms or abbreviations of long words may be used for brevity.
 For example, API is preferred over Application Programming Interface.
 Use intuitive, familiar terminology where possible.
 For example, when describing removing (and destroying) a resource, delete is preferred over erase.
 Use the same name or term for the same concept, including for concepts shared across the ecosystem.